Im-Abhi/simple-mern-crud/README.md

 <br>

-To make a production build, simply run on _react-src_ folder via the terminal.
+To make a production build, simply run on client folder via the terminal.

 ```bash
 yarn build